(Picture Credit: Getty Images)

 Consult a behaviorist before you start training.
 This can take several weeks or more, but with some patience, it can really help your cat.

-Cat toys, food puzzles, and even treats hidden around the home can help distract your cat from the fact that you’re about to leave.
-These distractions will draw your cat’s attention away from anxious feelings and keep their mind busy.
+, and even treats hidden around the home can help distract your cat from the fact that food puzzles you're about to leave.
+These distractions will draw your cat's attention away from anxious feelings and keep their mind busy.

 Focusing on hunting for food and toys will help work out some of that nervous energy.